 Hello there everyone!
 Today, I am sharing a no-sew drop cloth pillow tutorial.

-That a fiasco this little pillow here was.
+What a fiasco this little pillow here was.
 Actually, I have made three this week.
-I went on a Facebook live to share the tutorial and I really blew it.
-I was so distracted mostly with myself.
+I went on a Facebook Live to share the tutorial and I really blew it.
+I was so distracted mostly by myself.
 I wanted to be able to keep up with the comments and say hello to the ones joining in.
 Well, that was my first mistake.
-Apparently, I can’t talk, stencil and hot glue all at the same time.
+Apparently, I can’t talk, stencil, and hot glue all at the same time.

 Anyhoot, I wasn’t going to let it get me down.
 In fact, I laughed it off pretty quickly and jumped on the next day to do a re-take.
 Re-take successful.